Toni Braxton discography

-American singer Toni Braxton has released ten studio albums, five extended plays, six compilation albums, two remix albums, thirty-four singles (including three featured singles), two video albums and twenty-two music videos in a career spanning over 30 years.
-Braxton was born in Severn, Maryland, on October 7, 1967.
+American singer Toni Braxton has released ten studio albums, six extended plays, ten compilation albums, two remix albums, thirty-six singles (including three featured singles), two video albums and twenty-five music videos in a career spanning over 30 years.
+She was born in Severn, Maryland, on October 7, 1967.
 Her mother, an opera vocalist, encouraged Braxton and her four sisters to sing in church at a young age.
 In 1990, songwriter Bill Pettaway discovered the sisters and helped them obtain a record deal with Arista Records, as the group titled The Braxtons; the group's debut single, "Good Life", was released the same year.
-Although the song failed to chart, Braxton's voice caught the attention of producers, L.A.
+Although the song performed poorly, Braxton's voice caught the attention of producers, L.A.
 Reid and Babyface, who signed her to their newly formed LaFace Records.
 In 1991, Braxton recorded songs for the soundtrack to the 1992 film Boomerang.
-Her solo debut single, "Love Shoulda Brought You Home", reached the top thirty of the US Billboard Hot 100 chart and the top five of the Hot R&B/Hip-Hop Songs chart.
+Her solo debut single, "Love Shoulda Brought You Home", reached the top forty of the US Billboard Hot 100 chart and the top five of the Hot R&B/Hip-Hop Songs chart.
 Two years later, her self-titled debut album was issued through LaFace.
 The album topped the US Billboard 200 and R&B/Hip-Hop Albums charts and was certified eight-times platinum by the Recording Industry Association of America (RIAA).
 It spawned four singles, including "Breathe Again", which peaked within the top ten in the United States, Australia, Canada, Ireland, the Netherlands and the United Kingdom.
 The album has sold over ten million copies worldwide.